sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 > “It is like this.
 As a caterpillar, when it comes to the tip of a blade of grass, reaches out to a new foothold and draws itself onto it, so the self  (atman),  after it has knocked down this body and rendered it unconscious, reaches out to a new foothold and draws itself onto it.”
 > pp. 63-64

+Brahman; state of being, of same nature as consciousness

 *Rebirth*
 - Consciousness is not extinguished